betaglot/plantabeta/docs/guide/Why/Communication.md

 ## Increase Clarity
-> How much of your piece is filled?
+> How much of your piece is Covered?

 ## Better Instructions